segmentio/segment-docs/src/profiles/quickstart.md

 ---
-title: Profiles Quickstart Guide
+title: Profiles Onboarding Guide
 plan: profiles
 ---

 This guide walks you through the set up process for a simple Profiles space, which you can use if your Segment implementation is simple.
 If your implementation is complex, you can use this to demonstrate and test Profiles before working on a more complex configuration.

 > success ""
-> If you're using Engage, visit the [Engage Quickstart Guide](/docs/engage/quickstart) for additional steps to create audiences, connect to destinations, and more.
+> If you're using Engage, visit the [Engage Foundations Onboarding Guide](/docs/engage/quickstart) for additional steps to create audiences, connect to destinations, and more.

 ## Profiles configuration requirements